 Just do it!

 Pierre Dussauge, Professor of Business Strategy: "The world of online learning is constantly evolving, and it is hard to predict where it is all going, with digitalization set to affect different disciplines in different ways.
 If we wait for it to be perfect before we get involved, then we will never get involved, which would be a pity.
 It’s a matter of familiarizing oneself with digital tools and platforms and using trial-and-error to figure out what works and what doesn’t.
 Digital education is like moving away from being an onstage actor in a theater play to producing a movie."
-Learn more about Pierre Dussauge’s course “Strategy @ HEC Paris” here (see the cover photo), and in this interview based article by HEC Executive Education here.
+Learn more about Pierre Dussauge’s course “Strategy @ HEC Paris” here (see the cover photo).

 Online teaching is teamwork